-- externalities conferred on other firms in an industry by the first entrant.
-These include the demonstration that the sector is physically and economically feasible (Pack and Westphal, 1986, Rob, 1989) and the diffusion of information on technology and marketing conditions.3 - 4. the incomplete appropriability of the results of R & D and the possibility that its private riskiness
+- demonstration that the sector is physically and economically feasible (Pack and Westphal, 1986, Rob, 1991) and the diffusion of information on technology and marketing conditions.3 - 4. the incomplete appropriability of the results of R & D and the possibility that its private riskiness exceeds social riskiness. - 5. externalities that arise from the interaction of suppliers and buyers on the design or method of production of a product leading to a better or cheaper good than is available internationally.
+In this case, the source of the externality is the nontradability of some types of inputs or knowledge otherwise the improved method or product could be obtained from international suppliers.